taataa/tapspace/docs/api/v2/index.md

 - *source*
-  - an [Item](#tapspacecomponentsitem).
+  - a [Plane](#tapspacecomponentsplane).
 Get gesture input from this component.
 The source begins to emit pinch events.
 - *target*
-  - an [Item](#tapspacecomponentsitem).
+  - a [Plane](#tapspacecomponentsplane).
 Apply gesture effects to this component.
 - options, object with properties:
   - *freedom*
     - optional object with properties:
       - *type*
         - a string, for example 'TS'
       - *center*
-        - a Point.
+        - a [Point](#tapspacegeometrypoint).
 The center point for the types 'S', 'R', 'SR'.
 Default is null.
       - *angle*
-        - a Direction.
+        - a [Direction](#tapspacegeometrydirection).
 The line angle for the freedom type 'L'.
 Default is null.
   - *applicator*
     - optional string, one of 'item', 'viewport'.
 Default is 'item'.
 This selects the applicator function that applies the pinch transformation to the target element.